SajinaPK/AWS_Learning/Solution_Architect/08_Route53/Route53.md

 - **3rd Party Registrar with Amazon Route 53**

-    - **If you buy your domain on a 3rd par ty registrar, you can still use Route 53 as the DNS Service provider**
+    - **If you buy your domain on a 3rd party registrar, you can still use Route 53 as the DNS Service provider**
-    1. Create a Hosted Zone in Route 53
+        - 1 -Create a Hosted Zone in Route 53
-    2. Update NS Records on 3rd party website to use Route 53 Name Servers
+        - 2 -Update NS Records on 3rd party website to use Route 53 Name Servers
     - **Domain Registrar != DNS Service**
     - But every Domain Registrar usually comes with some DNS features

+**DNS hostnames and DNS resolution are required settings for private hosted zones**.
+DNS queries for private hosted zones can be resolved by the Amazon-provided VPC DNS server only.
+As a result, these options must be enabled for your private hosted zone to work.

+**DNS hostnames**: For non-default virtual private clouds that aren't created using the Amazon VPC wizard, this option is disabled by default.
+If you create a private hosted zone for a domain and create records in the zone without enabling DNS hostnames, private hosted zones aren't enabled.
+To use a private hosted zone, this option must be enabled.

+**DNS resolution**: Private hosted zones accept DNS queries only from a VPC DNS server.
+The IP address of the VPC DNS server is the reserved IP address at the base of the VPC IPv4 network range plus two.
+Enabling DNS resolution allows you to use the VPC DNS server as a Resolver for performing DNS resolution.
+Keep this option disabled if you're using a custom DNS server in the DHCP Options set, and you're not using a private hosted zone.
+  - When you create a hosted zone, Amazon Route 53 automatically creates a **name server (NS)** record and a **start of authority (SOA)** record for the zone for public hosted zone.
+(Not for private hosted zones)
+  - If you have private and public hosted zones that have overlapping namespaces, such as example.com and accounting.example.com, then the Resolver routes traffic based on the most specific match.
+  - If you have a private hosted zone (example.com) and a Resolver rule that routes traffic to your network for the same domain name, the Resolver rule takes precedence.